Admission Process FAQs

 Lower School Tours are held in the fall (for Pre-Kindergarten through Grade Five).
 Please note that tours are not available on the day of the student's interview at the Lower School.

 Middle and Upper School The Middle and Upper School Admission Office offers Open Houses in October and November.
 Open Houses include a campus tour, brief presentations by the Head of School and Division Heads, and a student/faculty panel.
+Alternatively, 6th grade applicants may tour the campus with a member of the admission team on the day of their interview.
+Students applying to grades 7, 8, 10, and 11 may take a student-led tour on the day of their interview.
+Ninth grade applicants may register to take a campus tour (led by a member of the admission team) during the school week (not on the interview day).

 What are the typical entry grade levels?